bbauska/W3Cx-2of5/README.md

 Each section refers to a part of the document:

--   The <b>header** can be a starting point for the whole document or individual sections.
+-   The <b>header</b> can be a starting point for the whole document or individual sections.
 It typically contains the introduction.

--   The <b>nav** refers to navigation.
+-   The <b>nav</b> refers to navigation.
 It could contain a set of navigation links, such as a table of contents of a book.

--   The <b>section** refers to sections in a document.
+-   The <b>section</b> refers to sections in a document.
 For example, a document about plants could contain several sections under headings such as perennials, annuals, soil type, etc.

--   The **aside** refers to content that is apart from the main content.
+-   The <b>aside</b> refers to content that is apart from the main content.
     For example, in an article about a young architect from the Umbria region of Italy.
 The aside might be a small sidebar with information about Umbria, things like geographical details and population.

--   The **article** refers to independent content.
+-   The <b>article</b> refers to independent content.
 If an article is extracted out of the document, it should make sense all by itself.
     Articles, blog posts, frequently asked questions (FAQ) are all examples of independent content.

--   The **footer** contains typical footer information such as authoring, copyrights and contact information.
+-   The <b>footer</b> contains typical footer information such as authoring, copyrights and contact information.

-The use of these semantic elements improves the **automated processing of documents**.
-When it scans a <nav> tag, it automatically knows it includes content related to page navigation or a header indicates introductory content.
+The use of these semantic elements improves the <b>automated processing of documents</b>.
+When it scans a &lt;nav&gt; tag, it automatically knows it includes content related to page navigation or a header indicates introductory content.
 It provides the structure and consistent behavior across many webpages providing simpler and more direct information to